AGLDWG/catprez-agldwg/README.md

-# AGLDWG IRI Resource catalogue
+# AGLDWG IRI Resource catalogue source data
-This repository contains [DCAT2](https://www.w3.org/TR/vocab-dcat/)-conformant `Resource` instances for each IRI that the [Australian Govenrment Linked Data Working Group (AGLDWG)](https://www.linked.data.gov.au) has issued within the `linked.data.gov.au` persistent web domain.
+This repository contains [DCAT2](https://www.w3.org/TR/vocab-dcat/)-conformant `Resource` instances - data, in files - for each IRI that the [Australian Govenrment Linked Data Working Group (AGLDWG)](https://www.linked.data.gov.au) has issued within the `linked.data.gov.au` persistent web domain.

 ## NOTE: this repository is not ready for use yet, it is early development